chuanzhidong/chuanzhidong.github.io/_pages/about.md

 * **During my Ph.D. research**, I developed a full version of computer vision-based structural monitoring and evaluation framework which combines the input-output information from images (loads and responses) to assess the performance and condition of structures.
 In my **postdoctoral research**, I continued to work at the same university, where I devoted myself to computer vision-based multi-level structural assessment at local and global level, structual condition assessment using dynamic testing, reliability evaluation, asset maintenance and management with artificial intelligence.

-**My research interests** are System Performance Diagnostics, Prognostics and Health Management (PHM), Structural Health Monitoring (SHM), Computer Vision, Structural Dynamics, Non-destructive Evaluation, Vibration Serviceability, Intelligent Infrastructure, FEM, Smart Sensing, Bridge Load Rating, Artificial Intelligence, Smart Cities, Structural Reliability, Sustainability, Repair & Rehabilitation of Structures.
+**My research interests** are System Performance Diagnostics, Prognostics and Health Management (PHM), Predictive Maintenance, Structural Health Monitoring (SHM), Machine Learning, Computer Vision, Generative AI, NLP, Structural Dynamics, Non-destructive Evaluation, Vibration Serviceability, FEM, Smart Sensing, Bridge Load Rating, Smart Cities, Structural Reliability, Sustainability, Repair & Rehabilitation of Structures.

 **My goal** is to develop effective and efficient technologies to support decision-making for owners to do better asset management and maintenance.